"As an Amazon Associate, I earn from qualifying purchases. This post contains affiliate links"

-When most people think of crossbows, the first thing that comes to mind is the medieval weapon used by knights in armor.
+When most people think of crossbows, the first thing that comes to mind is the medieval Gear used by knights in armor.
 If you are out looking for what are the two most common types of crossbows then you are in the right place.

 The two most typical types of crossbows are recurve and compound.
 Even though both deliver a lot of power, the compound model is more powerful than the recurve.
 Apart from that, the compound crossbows have modern design which includes scopes and pulleys.

 However, it may still not ring a bell for you.
 You might be wondering what is a recurve crossbow and how is it different than a compound one.
 In short, you must be looking for a complete guide right?

 Well, don’t worry because we have got you completely covered!

 What is a Recurve Crossbow?

 Starting with the most common type of crossbow, the recurve design is a more traditional and classic-looking bow.
 This type of crossbow utilizes limbs that are straight and then curve away from the shooter at the tips to store more power as it’s drawn back.

 The string of a recurve crossbow must be manually cocked, which involves taking extra steps to stretch out the string and attach it to the prod or limb properly before shooting.